 - whether you meet the person specification

-- the number of days absent from work through ill health – reasons for absence or a description of ill health or disability issues is categorised as ‘special category data’ under the GDPR and cannot be disclosed without your express consent.
+- the number of days absent from work through ill health – reasons for absence or a description of ill health or disability issues are categorised as ‘special category data’ under the General Data Protection Regulation (GDPR) and cannot be disclosed without your express consent.

 A referee may indicate whether they believe you need development in a particular area, as long as you are aware of this need.
 Issues relating to development needs, performance or conduct should have been raised and recorded beforehand.

-A referee is not obliged to comment on areas upon which they cannot, or do not wish to, comment on.
+A referee is not obliged to comment on areas upon which they cannot, or do not wish to, comment.

 Is my employer permitted to disclose an allegation against me in references?

-Not if the allegation was proven to be false, unsubstantiated, unfounded or malicious.
-You should note, however, that false, unsubstantiated, unfounded and even malicious allegations may be disclosed in the ‘Other relevant information’ section of an enhanced Disclosure and Barring Service (DBS) certificate, if the allegation forms part of local police records and the chief constable reasonably believes that the allegation is relevant to the DBS application and ought to be disclosed.
+Not if the allegation was proved to be false, unsubstantiated, unfounded or malicious.
+You should note that false, unsubstantiated, unfounded and even malicious allegations may be disclosed in the ‘Other relevant information’ section of an enhanced Disclosure and Barring Service (DBS) certificate if the allegation forms part of local police records and the chief constable reasonably believes that the allegation is relevant to the DBS application and ought to be disclosed.

-For more information about how to challenge the disclosure of allegations on your DBS certificate, refer to the NEU guidance documents Disclosure of Police Information to Employers and CRB Checks: Working with Children and Vulnerable Adults, available on the NEU website at: neu.org.uk
+For more information about how to challenge the disclosure of allegations on your DBS certificate, refer to the NEU guidance documents Disclosure of Police Information to Employers and DBS Checks.

 What if I resign before my employer is able to reach a determination about the allegation(s) against me?